dogukannn/dogukannn.github.io/_posts/2022/2022-07-01-vulkan-opengl.md

 ---
 layout: post
 published: true
-title: Terrain Rendering with Perlin Noise
+title: Comparing OpenGL and Vulkan with Dynamic Cubemaps
-date: '2022-06-10 12:00'
+date: '2022-07-01 12:00'
-image: /post_assets/4/post_image.png
+image: /post_assets/5/post_image.png
-excerpt: Here we will glance into procedural terrain generation.
+excerpt: Here we will compare OpenGL and Vulkan with a scene with dynamic cubemaps.
 comments: true
 ---